Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: ISOLATION

 A similar effect can be seen in measurements of the flux qubit $T_1$ as a function of the QFP isolation (Fig.~\ref{fig:isolation_t1}).
 The flux qubit is weakly coupled to a resonator at 7.19 GHz for the purposes of dispersive measurement of the excited state population.
-In order to tune the frequency of the qubit between 5.715 GHz and 6.414 GHz, $\Phi_x^{qub}$ is varied from $61.5$ m$\Phi_0$ to $63$ m$\Phi_0$ while $\Phi_z^{qub}$ is fixed at 0.
+In order to tune the frequency of the qubit between 5.715 and 6.414 GHz, $\Phi_x^{qub}$ is varied from $61.5$ to $63$ m$\Phi_0$ while $\Phi_z^{qub}$ is fixed at 0.
 The tunable resonator frequency is marked by a dashed line at 6.46 GHz.
-It is clear that, when the flux qubit is detuned $\ge 400$ MHz from the tunable resonator (Fig.~\ref{fig:isolation_t1} grey dashed trace), the measured $T_1$ is insensitive to whether QFP isolation is on (Fig.~\ref{fig:isolation_t1} orange trace) or off (Fig.~\ref{fig:isolation_t1} blue trace).
+The average value of $T_1$ when the qubit is detuned far from the tunable resonator is $1.77$ $\mu$s, within the variance of previously published metrics for devices with similar characteristics ($I_p$ and shunt capacitance)~\cite{Yan2016}.
+It is clear that, when the flux qubit is detuned by an amount greater than or equal to $400$ MHz from the tunable resonator (Fig.~\ref{fig:isolation_t1} grey dashed trace), the measured $T_1$ is insensitive to whether QFP isolation is on (Fig.~\ref{fig:isolation_t1} orange trace) or off (Fig.~\ref{fig:isolation_t1} blue trace).
 In other words, in frequency ranges far detuned from $6.455$ GHz, qubit relaxation is dominated by other processes.
 However, as the flux qubit is tuned toward the resonator frequency, the resonator becomes the dominant relaxation channel.
-When the QFP is maintained in the isolating state, the flux qubit $T_1$ is found to maintain its average value of about $1.77$ $\mu$s even within a few tens of MHz of the resonator.
+When the QFP is maintained in the isolating state, the flux qubit $T_1$ is found to maintain its average value of about $1.77$ $\mu$s even within a few tens of megahertz of the resonator.
 When isolation is turned off, the measured flux qubit $T_1$ demonstrates a rapid decline as the qubit approaches within $200$ MHz of the tunable resonator.
-This behavior is demonstrated by the green solid trace in Fig.~\ref{fig:isolation_t1} and described by the equation $T_1 = (1/T_1^{avg}+1/T_1^{Purcell})^{-1}$. $T_1^{avg}$ is the $1.77$ $\mu$s lifetime due to all other decay processes, $T_1^{Purcell}$ is the Purcell-limited lifetime calculated from Eq.~(4.65) in~\cite{Quintana2017phd}.
+This behavior is demonstrated by the green solid trace in Fig.~\ref{fig:isolation_t1} and described by the equation $T_1 = (1/T_1^{avg}+1/T_1^{Purcell})^{-1}$, where $T_1^{avg}$ is the $1.77$ $\mu$s lifetime due to all other decay processes and $T_1^{Purcell}$ is the Purcell-limited lifetime calculated from Eq.~(4.65) of Ref.~\cite{Quintana2017phd}.
 It is clear that the QFP protects the flux qubit from Purcell loss through the tunable resonator.

-\section{Conclusions}
+\section{CONCLUSIONS}